 Part 6: Your growth marketing strategy template, guide, and examples

-“Growth marketing” is a strategy that allows the company to hack its growth and achieve greater results.
+“Growth marketing” is a strategy that allows a brand to hack its growth and achieve rapid results.
 It is like using cheat codes in a computer game.

-To define that cheats to hack marketing and growth, you need to analyze the current funnel, customer journey, then create and test ideas to attract more clients and increase a profit.
+To define that cheats to hack marketing and growth, you need to analyze the current funnel, customer journey, lifecycle, then create and test ideas to attract more clients and increase profit.

 Spoiler — both are true.

 Now, together with a team, I generate 33% demos.
 In 2021, at the beginning of my path, my head was full of questions: What type of tests to run?
 What funnel stage to focus on?
 What people to invite to a team?

 Growth marketing is far beyond the definition.
 I’ll show you its true face: my team, daily tasks, ideas to focus on, and possible pitfalls.

 But first, let’s check if we’re on the same page about basics.